opendxl/opendxl-domaintools-service-python/doc/sdk/basicreputationexample.rst

 From the DomainTools `Reputation Documentation <https://www.domaintools.com/resources/api-documentation/reputation/>`_:

-`"
-Provides a risk score for the domain.
+    `"Provides a risk score for the domain.
-The Reputation API is only available via our Enterprise Solutions team, and is not included in a membership.
+    The Reputation API is only available via our Enterprise Solutions team, and is not included in a membership."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.